 Oklahoma Abortion Laws

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
-Effective August 25, 2022, Oklahoma bans all abortions except those necessary to save the life of the mother in a medical emergency.
+Effective August 25, 2022, Oklahoma banned all abortions except those necessary to save the life of the mother in a medical emergency.
+On March 21, 2023, the Oklahoma Supreme Court declared that a pregnant woman has the right to an abortion if necessary, to a reasonable degree of medical certainty, to save her life.

 The following chart contains details of abortion laws in Oklahoma, with links to related sources.
 See FindLaw's Abortion section for additional articles.